comunica/Article-ISWC2023-SolidQuery/content/approach.md

 This fallback finds all URIs within the query, and adds them as seed URIs to the link queue.

 Hence, this implementation meets the requirements of a query engine that can query over one or more Solid data vaults, as discussed in [](#solid).
-This also includes the ability to perform authenticated requires to documents within vaults behind access control.
+This also includes the ability to perform authenticated to documents within vaults behind access control.
-To ensure that common HTTP errors that may occur during link traversal don't terminate the query execution process, we run enable a default _lenient_ mode, which ignores dereference responses with HTTP status code in ranges 400 and 500.
+To ensure that common HTTP errors that may occur during link traversal don't terminate the query execution process, we enable a default _lenient_ mode, which ignores dereference responses with HTTP status code in ranges 400 and 500.